What is IR35? - The Complete Guide

 Who is responsible for ensuring that the contract is IR35 compliant?

-As the director of your limited company it is you, not your end client that is responsible for ensuring that you are complying with all relevant legislation including IR35.
+As the director of your limited company it is you, not your end client, who is responsible for ensuring that you are complying with all relevant legislation including IR35.

 If you are new to contracting you may also find these pages useful: